Performance Tests (burette)

 Measures launch-to-pipette-connect time using Linux direct boot:

-burette run --test boot_time -o report.json
+burette run --test boot-time -o report.json

 Available profiles control the VM configuration: